 Ageing and sexing details:

-ASY males are uniformly dark gray above, without any brown body
+ASY males are uniformly dark gray above, with few if any brown body

 feathers.

-The wing of ASY juncos is uniformly gray, with no contrast in colour or
+The wing of ASY male juncos is uniformly dark gray, with no contrast in colour or

 condition between any feather tracts.

-ASY birds have broad and rounded tails.
+ASY males have broad and rounded tails.
 The amount of white on the

 outer three rectrices tends to be most extensive on ASY males, but there